 Note: Because the data for the communities and census tracts are currently aggregated for 5 years, those data are not available currently in the trend tab.

+For additional help or more info, click the “?” button next to each tool, or check out the Technical tab .

 SOCIAL DETERMINANTS OF HEALTH ASSOCIATIONS

 This tab is preliminary and under development.
-This scatter plot displays the correlation of a selected <b> Social Determinant of Health<b> measure with a selected condition.
+This scatter plot displays the correlation of a selected <b> Social Determinant of Health<b> <b> Social Determinant of Health<b> measure with a selected condition.
 Each dot maps the value of the social determinant measure against the value of the condition measure for one geographic unit (county, community, or census tract).
 Because this association is 'ecologic' (correlation of geographic units, not of individuals), it is particularly important in this tab to look at measures that take into account the size and age distribution of the population, such as age-adjusted YLL rate and age-adjusted death rate.
 While correlations do not indicate causation, they are a potentially important way to understand the differential roles of some social determinants of health on disease outcomes.
 In the current version, the colors represent the regions of the state and the size of the dots is proportional to the size of the population represented by the dot.

 Note: Currently this tab only displays one variable, but the display and analysis in this tab will be expanded to include multiple variables simultaneously.

+For additional help or more info, click the “?” button next to each tool, or check out the Technical tab .

-Tab descriptions
+Tab descriptions (10/2/18 version)

 RANK CONDITIONS

-This tab displays cause-of-death rankings within a subcounty area, a single county, or the state as a whole.
-Users can select how many causes of death to display on the graph.
-SMR is the standard mortality ratio which is the ratio of the rate in county to the rate of the state.
-This allows the user to see what rates in a county are particularly high compared to the statewide rate.
+This tab displays cause-of-death rankings for either a selected county or the whole state.
+The figure shows the ranking based on five different measures, and can be sorted based on any of these measures.
+Different insights can be gained by ranking on different measures (e.g. ranking on the number of deaths or “age-adjusted death rates” shows the more “typical” ranking of most systems; ranking on mean age at death shows the conditions that impact young people the most, and ranking on SMR show those conditions for which a county has particularly high rates compared to the State average).
 The “levels” option allows users to select between broad or narrow categories of conditions.
+The “How Many” button determines how many causes of death to display on the graph.

 RANK CONDITIONS TABLE

-This is a tabular version of the Rank Causes tab.
-It provides data for condition categories for either a selected county or the whole state.
-Additionally, users can sort on any of the measures, which allows for a more granular examination of specific numbers or rates.
-The user is able to select male, female, or total, as well as the year and the geography.
-The search window allows users to quickly find a specific condition.
+This is a tabular version of the Rank Conditions tab, providing for a more granular examination of specific numbers or rates., Users can sort the table on any of the measures and can use the search window allows users to quickly find a specific condition.

 RANK CONDITIONS BY SEX (work in progress – awaiting further development of the tab)

 This tab ranks causes within a selected geography separately for males and females.
 It can highlight conditions that appear to be a leading cause of death for one sex but not the other.
-In some instances this is because of biological differences (i.e. ovarian cancer, prostate cancer), but in other instances biological differences may not necessarily apply (i.e homicide or injury).

 RANK COUNTIES/COMMUNITIES

-This tab displays for a selected condition the order of the counties in California or the communities within a selected county.
-Ranking in this way highlights places where a particular condition is the highest as well as highlighting geographical disparities of the condition.
-Years of life lost and number of deaths will tend to be highest in areas with the largest populations, whereas rate measures adjust for population szie.
+This tab displays the ranked order of counties in California or the communities within a selected county for a selected condition.
+These rankings highlight places where a particular condition is the highest as well as highlighting geographical disparities of the condition.
+Years of life lost and number of deaths will tend to be highest in areas with the largest populations, whereas rate measures adjust for population size.
 Note that higher ranking counties or communities may not be meaningfully higher from a statistical perspective; examining the confidence intervals will help determine if there is a meaningful difference or not.